mjuric/conda-lsst/README.md

-This repository contains the utility `conda-lsst` that can generate [Conda](http://conda.pydata.org) recipes for LSST stack packages, build them, and upload to a remote web server (or a hosted service such as [anaconda.org](http://anaconda.org)) from where they will be installable using `conda install`.
+This repository contains the utility `conda-lsst` that can generate [Conda](http://conda.pydata.org) recipes for LSST stack packages, build them, and upload to a remote web server from where they will be installable using `conda install`.

 You *only* need this code if you wish to create and distribute your own build